-- Entity B has to know Entity A Identity (IdA). - The MAF has to know Entity B Identity (IdB).
+- Entity A has to know Entity B Identity (IdB). - The MAF has to know Entity B Identity (IdB) for which it is authorized to provide Kc.
 In this case, IdB corresponds to IN Identity.

 Association Security Handshake with MAF Handshake: